matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 To set the `SystemPrompt` property at construction, specify the `systemPrompt` input argument.

+Specifying a system prompt is not supported for these models:

+-  `ModelName="o1-preview"`
+-  `ModelName="o1-mini"`

 **Example**: `"You are a helpful assistant who provides answers to user queries in iambic pentameter."`